chaotic-aur/toolbox/README.md

 I receive questions like "Why didn't you write it in language X?
 Why didn't you use sudoers instead of `setuid`?
 Why don't you guarantee reproducible builds?
 Why don't you use submodules and review every PKGBUILD change?"

-Because I can't, I am only one person, taking care of all the steps required for updating 3800 packages non-stop, treating all the differences between those PKGBUILDs and their sources, in an infra that runs in donated VMs which are not any similar.
+Because I can't, I am the only person, taking care of all the steps required for updating 3800 packages non-stop, treating all the differences between those PKGBUILDs and their sources, in an infra that runs in donated VMs which are not similar.

 If at some point you see something that could be better, then please open a PR.
 And keep it simple, the more complex the codebase becomes, the more complicated will be in the future for one man alone to maintain it.